nxskok/pasias/docs/03-data-summaries.md

-the one by whether a baby was born prematurely or not, we learn a bit more about that missing ``Premie?``: evidently its weeks of gestation was missing as well, since the min and max of that were missing.\endnote{If there had been a weeks of gestation, we could have figured out whether it was premature or not, according to whether the weeks of gestation was less than 37.}
+the one by whether a baby was born prematurely or not, we learn a bit more about that missing ``Premie?``: evidently its weeks of gestation was missing as well, since the min and max of that were missing.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If there had been a weeks of gestation, we could have figured out whether it was premature or not, according to whether the weeks of gestation was less than 37.</span>

 Here's that baby.
 I'm doing a bit of fiddling to show all the columns (as rows, since there's only one actual row).
 Don't worry about the